 If you notice that your home’s siding is simply suffering from minor cracks or damage, a minimal repair from a siding contractor or home improvement service company is all that you need.
-However, if the crack or damage has been sitting on your siding for a while, rainwater may have worked its way to go underneath your siding, causing great damage to your home.
+However, if the crack or damage has been sitting on your siding for a while, rainwater may have gone underneath it, causing great damage to your home.
 That kind of damage would probably require you to replace your siding.

 It would be best if you also considered the age of your home’s siding.
 With high-quality materials, your siding should last for about 20–30 years before it needs a replacement.
 However, it could need replacing as early as 10–15 years due to intense weather conditions.

 If your siding is old enough, you should be open to having it replaced.
-Having to patch up cracks and damages to your old siding will only be a temporary solution for your siding as it will incur damage again easily.
-The older your siding is, the more frequent repair that you’re going to need.
+Patching up cracks and damages to your old siding will only be a temporary solution for your siding as it will incur damage easily.
+The older your siding is, the more frequent repair you will need.
 It will only make you spend more in the long run, not less.

-If you’re unsure what to do with your house’s siding, it’s ideal that you consult a siding contractor so they can inspect your siding and tell you what the best solution would be.
+If you’re unsure what to do with your house’s siding, it’s ideal that you consult a siding contractor so they can inspect your siding and tell you the best solution.

 2. When to Replace Your Siding

 Before replacing your siding, it’s important that you check the condition of your house’s roof, gutters, and shutters.
-If you notice any significant damage to your roof, experts suggest that you have your roofing replaced first before replacing your siding.
+If you notice any significant damage to your roof, Huff Post suggests you have your roofing replaced before replacing your siding.

 If you can afford it, you should have your roofing replaced at the same time that you’re replacing your siding with one company, as they may offer discounts if you have multiple replacement services done at once.

 Before replacing your siding, you should be prepared for the costs.
-The average price of siding is about $5–30 per square foot, but it can vary from the type of siding that you wished to have installed.
+The average price of siding is about $5–30 per square foot, but it can vary depending on the type of siding you wish to install.
 Types of siding include:

 • Wood Siding – Usually costs around $3–14 per square foot.
-This is a great-looking siding, but it also requires extra exterior finish such as paint or stain.
+This is a great-looking siding but requires extra exterior finish such as paint or stain.